 As the name suggests, the website header is at the head, or top, of the page.
 It has particular significance as it will be at the top of EVERY page on your website.
-It’s likely to be the first thing a visitor to your site notices and you want it to capture the personality of your business.

 The website header goes a long way towards determining the look and feel of your site.
 The colours are likely to be your key brand colours.
 It will often have your logo in the top left.